Workforce Drug Testing Positivity Climbs to Highest Rate Since 2004, According to New Quest Diagnostics Analysis

 About the Quest Diagnostics Drug Testing Index™

-The Quest Diagnostics Drug Testing Index™ (DTI) examines test results according to three categories of workers: federally-mandated, safety-sensitive workers; the general workforce; and the combined U.S. workforce.
-Federally-mandated, safety-sensitive workers include pilots, bus and truck drivers, and workers in nuclear power plants, for whom routine drug testing is mandated by the U.S. Department of Transportation and the Nuclear Regulatory Commission.
+The Quest Diagnostics Drug Testing Index™ (DTI) is a series of reports that provide insights into trends in workforce drug use, based on positivity results for de-identified laboratory testing performed by Quest Diagnostics for a range of illicit, legal and prescription drugs.
+It examines test results according to three categories of workers: federally mandated, safety-sensitive workers; the general workforce; and the combined U.S. workforce.
+Federally mandated, safety-sensitive workers includes certain U.S. federal workers as well as pilots, bus and truck drivers, and workers in nuclear power plants, for whom routine drug testing is mandated by the U.S. Department of Health and Human Services, the U.S. Department of Transportation or the Nuclear Regulatory Commission.
 Quest Diagnostics has analyzed annual workplace drug testing data since 1988.

-The strengths of the Drug Testing Index analysis include its large, nationally representative sample size, longitudinal monitoring, a testing population that is generally reflective of the U.S. workforce and the quality of the company's drug testing services to confirm positive results.
-Limitations include analysis only of employers that perform drug testing with the company and a lack of exact cross-specimen comparisons due to variations in substances for which employers test.
-Quest Diagnostics has analyzed annual workplace drug testing data since 1988, and publishes the findings as a public service.
+The strengths of the DTI analysis include its large, nationally representative sample size, longitudinal monitoring, a testing population that is generally reflective of the U.S. workforce and the quality of the company's drug testing services to confirm positive results.
+Limitations include analysis only of employers that perform drug testing with the company, and a lack of exact cross-specimen comparisons due to variations in substances for which employers test.
+Quest Diagnostics has analyzed annual workplace drug testing data since 1988 and publishes the findings as a public service.

 About Quest Diagnostics

 Quest Diagnostics empowers people to take action to improve health outcomes.
 Derived from the world's largest database of clinical lab results, our diagnostic insights reveal new avenues to identify and treat disease, inspire healthy behaviors and improve health care management.
-Quest annually serves one in three adult Americans and half the physicians and hospitals in the United States, and our 43,000 employees understand that, in the right hands and with the right context, our diagnostic insights can inspire actions that transform lives.
+Quest annually serves one in three adult Americans and half the physicians and hospitals in the United States.
+Our 46,000 employees understand that, in the right hands and with the right context, our diagnostic insights can inspire actions that transform lives.
 QuestDiagnostics.com

 Visit our newsroom